 Once you get comfortable with what is acceptable and what to avoid, you can personalize your gluten-free menu and begin making your favorite recipes with simple substitutions.
 For example, go ahead and make your grandma’s famous lasagna recipe using gluten-free lasagna noodles.
 Tinkyada brand cooks well, like regular wheat pasta, and tastes great.
 Or, make crab cakes and serve them with a colorful, protein and fiber-packed edamame salad followed by blueberry kuchen — all made with simple gluten-free substitutions.
 For more ideas, see our gluten-free recipes collection on the Maine Warmers website.
 Happy cooking!

-Tags: cooking gluten-free, easy gluten-free recipes, gluten free, gluten free in Portland, gluten-free friend coming to dinner, gluten-free meals, gluten-free menu ideas, gluten-free recipes, gluten-free substitutions, how to cook gluten-free, how to prepare a gluten-free meal for the first time
+Tags: cooking gluten-free, easy gluten-free recipes, gluten free, gluten free in Portland, gluten free recipes, gluten-free friend coming to dinner, gluten-free meals, gluten-free menu ideas, gluten-free substitutions, how to cook gluten-free, how to prepare a gluten-free meal for the first time